 9) Visit museum or zoo during free admission days

-Call up museums and zoo near you to ask for their free admission days.
+Call up a museum or the zoo near you to ask for their free admission days.
 As a senior, you often get a discount as well, but there are opportunities to go in for free.

 Perhaps they have “free to the public” exhibits or “free days” planned soon.
 But many museums open their doors for free or charge “pay what you can” admission one day a week or month.